ithinkihaveacat/dotfiles/docker/README.md

 ...
 ```

 Note: "locally" refers to the location of the docker machine is running.
-(In
-this case, in the datacenter.)
+(Either
+the datacenter, or locally.)

 See Docker's [Getting Started
 documentation](https://docs.docker.com/machine/get-started/#/run-containers-and-experiment-with-machine-commands)
 for some more examples.

-5.

-Create image (named `fred`) from `~/.dotfiles/docker/Dockerfile`:
+5. Create image (named `fred`) from `~/.dotfiles/docker/Dockerfile`.

 ```sh
 $ docker build -t fred ~/.dotfiles/docker
 ```

-6.

-Create and start a container (named `barry`):
+6A.
+Create and start a container (named `barry`) on Cloud Docker Engine:

 ```sh
 $ docker run --privileged -it --name barry -p 80:22 -h barry -d -v /root/.ssh:/etc/ssh/keys:ro fred